Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

 The protocol has four non-state-mutative functions (``balanceOf``, ``operatorOf``, ``tokenMetadata``, and ``supports``) that you can invoke on the ``proxy`` contract or the ``implementation`` contract.
-The schema is embedded on the ``implementation`` contract while you will need to provide a `schema file <https://github.com/Concordium/concordium.github.io/tree/main/source/mainnet/smart-contracts/tutorials/wCCD/schemas>`_ when invoking the functions on the ``proxy`` contract.
+The schema is embedded into the ``implementation`` contract while you will need to provide a schema file when invoking the non-state-mutative functions on the ``proxy`` contract.
+All used schema files in this tutorial can be `downloaded <https://github.com/Concordium/concordium.github.io/tree/main/source/mainnet/smart-contracts/tutorials/wCCD/schemas>`_ or you can create them as described in the comments of the `upgradable wCCD smart contract <https://github.com/Concordium/concordium-rust-smart-contracts/pull/128>`_.

 **TODO: create all the schemas for the state-mutative/non-state-muatative functions from the last version of the protocol that will be deployed so minor changes are included.
 Currently, only the state-mutative schemas are added to this PR.**